luamendonca21/luamendonca21/README.md

 I'm a student currently taking a Master in Computer Engineering, with a special interest in Mobile Development.

-- 💻 I’m currently learning React Native/Javascript and Flutter/Dart
+- 🌱 I’m currently learning React Native/Javascript and Flutter/Dart
-- :mailbox: How to reach me: luamendonca_2000@hotmail.com
+- 📫 How to reach me: luamendonca_2000@hotmail.com
+- ⚡ In my free time I like listening to music, playing games, and hanging out with my friends

 ### 🛠 Languages and Tools